Shoshana Gourdin

 -

-navigating bureaucracy
+navigating bureaucracy (eg. taxes, health insurance)

 Practical techniques for practical results